semantic-flow/sflo/documentation/principle.pseudo-immutability.md

 created: 1751817577224
 ---

 In a filesystem-based structure like a [[concept.mesh]], you can't really prevent changes.
-But some things in a mesh should be treated as immutable, like [[mesh-resource.node-component.flow-snapshot.version]] and [[concept.intramesh-identifier]].
+But some things in a mesh should be treated as immutable, like [[mesh-resource.node-component.flow-snapshot.version]] and [[concept.identifier.intramesh]].

 **Pseudo-immutability** acknowledges that things might be changed, for various reasons: